thaddavis/crewai_and_agentops_script/video_script/2/1_devcontainer_setup.md

 ## SHOW THE BOILERPLATE DIAGRAM

-This is the 1st set of files that we will add...
+This is the 1st set of files that we'll add to this empty folder...

 project_root/
 ├── .devcontainer/